 Chemical exfoliants are those which contain acids, generally AHAs (Alpha Hydroxy Acids) and sometimes also BHA (Beta Hydroxy Acid, also known as Salicylic Acid, to dissolve the bonds between the dead cells and the healthy skin.
 On the other hand, mechanical exfoliants are those which use physical particles, such as scrubs, to physically wear away the bonds.

-- BRIGHTEN & SMOOTH: Paula's Choice 2% BHA Liquid Exfoliant helps unclog & diminish enlarged pores, exfoliate dead skin cells, smooth wrinkles & brighten skin tone.
+- BRIGHTEN & SMOOTH: Paula's Choice 2% BHA Liquid Exfoliant helps unclog & diminish enlarged pores, exfoliate built-up dead skin, smooth wrinkles & brighten skin tone.
 Combats redness, wrinkles, aging & blackheads.